waku-org/specs/standards/application/privatev1.md

 ```
 ### Content

-Applications provide content as encoded bytes, which is then packaged into payloads for transmission
+Applications provide content as encoded bytes, which is then packaged into payloads for transmission.

 **Size Limit**

 Content MUST be smaller than `255 * max_seg_size`
 due to segmentation protocol limitations.

+**Agnostic**

+The protocol treats the contents as a arbitrary sequence of bytes and is agnostic to its contents.

 ### Payload Delivery
 How payloads are sent and received by clients is deliberately not specified by this protocol.